WordPress/plugin-check/docs/creating-a-static-check.md

 # Creating a Static Check

-Static checks are used to perform static analysis against a plugins codebase.
+Static checks are used to perform static analysis against a plugin's codebase.

 The Plugin Checker uses PHPCS to perform static checks against a plugin and provides the `Abstract_PHP_CodeSniffer_Check` class to help create additional static checks that use PHPCS sniffs.